 San Francisco’s High-Volume Vaccination Sites

-- Moscone Center South (walk up) – paused for now
+- Moscone Center South (walk up) – opening again

-- City College of San Francisco (drive-through) – paused for now, 2nd shot appointment still planned
+- City College of San Francisco (drive-through) – opening again with Johnson and Johnson vaccines.

 The City has partnered with UCSF to vaccinate eligible people at City College of San Francisco.